Walker Air Force Base: Closure

 In 1967, the Air Force announced that Walker AFB would be closed.
 This was during a round of stateside base closings and consolidations as the Defense Department struggled to pay the expenses of the Vietnam War within the budgetary limits set by Congress.
 The 6th BW became the 6th Strategic Wing and was relocated to Eielson AFB, Alaska.

 Walker AFB was officially closed on 30 June 1967.
 It has since been redeveloped by civil authorities into the Roswell International Air Center.
 Large numbers of out-of-service aircraft are stored on the parking ramps and disused taxiways/runways for refurbishment and sale.
 In addition, the Boeing Company uses RIAC for braking performance testing of its aircraft, most recent was the testing of the BF Goodrich carbon brakes on the 737-900ER model.
 Also testing on brakes was performed on the new Boeing 787 Dreamliner.

 The Eastern New Mexico University has built a large campus on the west side of the former base, however much of the base still has the look and feel of the former Air Force Base.
 Many former Air Force buildings, including aircraft hangars, maintenance shops, barracks, and office buildings have been reused for private interests.
 The large housing area still exists, with the former government housing units in private hands.
 Large numbers of buildings have also been removed or torn down, leaving large areas of vacant land with streets and former parking lots and concrete foundations.

+In 2005, the base was used for a secret Foo Fighters concert celebrating the band's tenth anniversary.